 A version of this story appeared prior to the Tony Award nominations announcement.

-A 50-year-old play just earned its playwright his first Tony nomination, thanks to a new rule for the 2019 Tony Awards.
+A 50-year-old play just earned its playwright his first Tony, thanks to a new rule for the 2019 Tony Awards.

 When The Boys in the Band opened on Broadway last May, Mart Crowley had never before seen one of his shows produced on the Great White Way.
-But a handful of months, sold-out houses, and a new rule that allows living authors to be among the nominees for Best Revival of a Play later, Crowley has not only made his Broadway debut but also landed a Tony nomination, making him potentially the oldest nominee ever.
+But a handful of months, sold-out houses, and a new rule that allows living authors to be among the nominees for Best Revival of a Play later, Crowley has not only made his Broadway debut but also landed a Tony Award.

-“It’s better than Christmas, better than a birthday since the get-go,” Crowley says of the experience.
+“It’s better than Christmas, better than a birthday since the get-go,” Crowley says of the experience, prior to receiving the nomination.
 “I didn’t dream that when my agent called me to say that Ryan Murphy and David Stone wanted to option the play.”

 And though The Boys in the Band become a symbol of Off-Broadway theatre in the ‘70s and received a film adaptation featuring much of its original cast, the version seen on Broadway differs from that with which most readers have been familiar.